A few years ago, I decided I was going to learn how to get wealthy.

 In this post, I’ll show you the most important money questions that you should ask yourself to start changing your money results in the future (because your results are always based on your thinking, so you have to change your money mindset first).

-- *Before you get started, join the FREE money mindset course where you will get actions to take every day to improve your money mindset.*
+- *Before you get started, join the Free Money Mindset Training where you will get actions to take every day to improve your money mindset.*

 What Matters Most About Getting Rich

 I learned what matters most about getting rich in the very beginning of my journey, years ago.
 But it wasn’t until this year that it finally sunk in, and I feel totally in flow with earning, having, spending, and investing my money.